Coverage based on personal insurance plans.

 Did you know your gut is the largest immune organ in your body?

 dysbiosis—you might experience more than just the occasional gas or bloating.
-Even mild nutrient deficiencies from a highly processed, calorie-dense diet can weaken your intestinal lining.
+Even mild nutrient deficiencies from a highly processed, sugar-laden, calorie-dense diet can weaken your intestinal lining.
 That lining is your first line of defense against bacteria, viruses, parasites, mold, heavy metals, and yeast that can otherwise “leak” into your bloodstream and trigger systemic inflammation.
+And it starts in the mouth and goes all the way to the anus.

 Because many people assume they only need a dietitian when they want to lose or gain weight.
 But the truth is, uncovering hidden micronutrient deficiencies and restoring gut balance can support your entire endocrine system—including your thyroid, adrenals, and pituitary gland.